Digital Humanies tools used for the weekly Parasha (Torah portion of the week).

 ---|---|---|

-hapax | hapax | find unique words (hapax legomena) |
+hapax | hapax | Find unique words (hapax legomena) in this parasha. |

 Additional details about Jewish calendar and holiday information, offering users a resource for tracking Hebrew dates, candle lighting times, and other relevant information in the Jewish calendar.
 Hebcal entry for parasha Miketz.